 SUV rollover accidents tend to cause more serious injuries and fatalities than those involving passenger vehicles.
 Many of them are avoidable when proper safe driving techniques are used.
-The risk of injury and death make it important for motorists to understand why these accidents occur.
-If you or a loved one have been injured in an SUV rollover, our accident attorneys can help.
+The risk of injury and death makes it important for motorists to understand why these accidents occur.
+If you or a loved one have been injured in an SUV rollover, our Atlanta car accident attorneys can help.

 Because of this design, several driving behaviors are more likely to cause rollovers: